In the beginning, there was the empty set

 (a,b)={{a},{a,b}}(a, b) = \{ \{a\}, \{a, b\} \}

-An inner set containing two elements defines our 2 elements and inner set with one element shows which one is first.
+An inner set containing two elements defines our 2 elements and an inner set with one element shows which one is first.
 This is Kuratowski’s ordered pair/tuple definition.

 Now, if we had a set of such pairs, and we knew that there are no two pairs that have the same first element, then we could call such set a function.